aws-amplify/amplify-js/docs/media/quick_start.md

 ## Step 3.
 Set up the App Backend

-If you'd like to integrate existing AWS backend resources with your app, read ‘Existing AWS resources’.
+If you'd like to integrate existing AWS backend resources with your app, read ‘[Existing AWS resources](#existing-aws-resources)’.

 Create new AWS backend resources and pull the AWS services configuration into the app.
-In a terminal window, change to the root directory of your app and run the following command:
+In a terminal window, change to the root directory of your app and run the following command (for this app, accepting all defaults is OK):

 ```bash
 $ amplify init
 ```

-> The `amplify init` command requires details about the app.
-Accepting all defaults works.
-A configuration file (`aws-exports.js`) will be added to the source directory.

 ### Create the Required AWS Backend Resources